 Did you know about the NULL attribute of CFQUERYPARAM?
 I didn't, until today.

-It's not new, having been around since 4.5 according to the CFML language history file.
-I've just never noticed it before.
+Finally, it may be worth nothing that this NULL attribute for cfqueryparam is not new.
+It's been around since 4.5 according to the CFML language history file.
+I'd just never noticed it before.
 I learned about it today from a couple of folks on the great CFAUSSIE list.

 Now, to be honest, the docs (CFML Reference for the tag) just don't make it as clear as it could be, I don't think (otherwise I'd like to think I'd have noticed it before).
 I don't see any mention of it in the Developer's Guide, for instance.